 Once petroleum enters the environment, it can undergo many chemical and physical changes making it difficult to analyze.
 Combustion and weathering processes can further alter the composition of petroleum making it more complex and enriched in oxygen (oxyhydrocarbons) (Aeppli et al. 2012, 2013, Ward et al. 2018, and McKenna et al. 2013).
 The ability to profile the polar organic components of oil, especially those containing nitrogen, sulfur, and oxygen, is an emerging area of study and is viewed as highly relevant to aquatic toxicity (Fingas 2017).
 Differences in chemical composition of petroleum transformation products have resulted in acute toxicity to organisms (Podgorski et al. 2018, McGuire et al. 2018).

 Conventional Gas Chromatography (GC) methods are great at resolving crude oils up to C40, however, a major challenge that still exists today is the detection of those compounds not amenable to GC based methods, specifically, non-volatile, reduced, or polar petroleum compounds (McKenna et al. 2013, Ray et al. 2014).
 Gas Chromatography based methods are not suited for analysis of both parent crude oil and its photo-transformation products because they are complex mixtures that can contain relatively large polar and nonpolar compounds which elute as an unresolved complex mixture (UCM) (McKenna et al., 2013).
-To overcome these limitations, our research utilizes advanced analytical techniques to characterize samples to determine optical and molecular-level composition.
-The two state-of-the-art analytical techniques the project team will employ are ultra-high resolution Fourier transform ion cyclotron resonance mass spectrometry (FT-ICR MS) and fluorescence excitation-emission matrix spectroscopy (EEMs).
+In order to overcome these limitations, utilization of advanced analytical techniques to characterize samples to determine optical and molecular-level composition is critical to advance understanding of the effects.
+The two state-of-the-art analytical techniques the project team employed are ultra-high resolution Fourier transform ion cyclotron resonance mass spectrometry (FT-ICR MS) and fluorescence excitation-emission matrix spectroscopy (EEMs).
+Accordingly the overall concerns are:

-Considering that:

 Dispersants and in-situ burning each change the surface water chemistry of the spilled oil environment, and, thus exposure scenario to aquatic life;